Before I Hang: Plot

-Dr. John Garth (Boris Karloff) is on trial for murder after performing a mercy killing on an elderly friend.
+Dr. John Garth is on trial for murder after performing a mercy killing on an elderly friend.
 In the trial, he reveals that he had been researching a cure for aging but had not had time to perfect it before his friend's pain became unbearable.
-Despite his pleas for mercy, the judge sentences him to be hanged in three weeks' time.
+Despite his pleas for mercy, the judge sentences him to be hanged within one month.

-As he awaits his execution, Dr. Garth is allowed to continue his experiments, thanks to support from the prison warden (Ben Taggart) and another scientist who is interested in his research, Dr. Ralph Howard (Edward Van Sloan).
+As he awaits his execution, Dr. Garth is allowed to continue his experiments, thanks to support from the prison warden and another scientist who is interested in his research, Dr. Ralph Howard.
 Using the blood of a recently executed prisoner, they succeed in developing a serum that will reverse the effects of aging and decide to test it on Dr. Garth immediately prior to his execution.
 As he is being taken away to the gallows, however, the prison receives a call informing them that Dr. Garth's sentence has been commuted to life imprisonment.
 At the same moment, the serum's effect on his body causes Dr. Garth to collapse.

 When Dr. Garth awakens in the prison medical ward, he discovers that the serum has reversed some of the effects of aging on his body, including the graying of his hair, the appearance of his face, and his physical fitness.
 Encouraged, he decides to perform another test of the serum, this time on Dr. Howard.
 As he is preparing Dr. Howard for injection, however, Dr. Garth is overcome by a sudden urge to kill induced by the presence of an executed murderer's blood in his system.
 After he strangles Dr. Howard, a wandering prisoner enters the room and, after a struggle, is also killed by Dr. Garth.